Top 10 Highest Mountains in Nepal

 Position in Nepal: 5th

 In the Khumbu sub-section of Mahalangur Himalaya, 20 km west of Mt.
-Everest, lays Cho Oyu.
+Everest, lies Cho Oyu.
 It is the fifth-highest mountain in Nepal and the sixth-highest in the world.
-It lies 8188m above sea level in the eastern part of Nepal.
+It lies 8188 m above sea level in the eastern part of Nepal.
 It is one of the easier climbs on the list of the highest mountains in Nepal.

 On the 19th of October, 1954, Herbert Tichy, Joseph JÓ§chler, and Sherpa Pasang Dawa Lama became the first people to step foot in Cho Oyu.
-Among the other successful summit in 8000m, Cho Oyu was the fifth.
+Among the other successful summits in 8000 m, Cho Oyu was the fifth.

 One of the highlights of Cho Oyu is the beautiful Nangpa La, a glacier pass of 19000-foot height.
 The pass is why the ascent to Cho Oyu is one of the easiest of the others.

 The Gokyo Lakes Trek falls in the BBC list of "50 places to go before you die".
-It provides one of the most enigmatic picturesque views of Cho Oyu along with other Khumbu giants.
+It provides one of the most enigmatic and picturesque views of Cho Oyu, along with other Khumbu giants.

 Brief Climbing History of Cho Oyu

 Cho Oyu is considered the easiest eight-thousand peak with the lowest death-summit ratio.
 This is the second most climbed eight-thousand mountain after Mt.
 Everest.
-Cho Oyu was 1st attempted by Eric Shipton and included Edmund Hillary, Tom Bourdillon, and George Lowe an expedition organized and financed by the Joint Himalayan Committee of Great Britain in 1952.
+Cho Oyu was the first attempt by Eric Shipton and included Edmund Hillary, Tom Bourdillon, and George Lowe, an expedition organized and financed by the Joint Himalayan Committee of Great Britain in 1952.

 Elevation: 8,167m/26,795ft